Core Module Information

 Online Guided independent study 170 Online- Guided independent study may involve reading, working on tutorial tasks or reflective exercises, accessing resources discussed in lectures and working on assessments.

 Independent Learning Tutorial 10 Online - The provision of formative feedback is a key component of the LTA approach underpinning this module.
-Formative feedback opportunities are built into each tutorial where you will be encouraged to engage with and reflect upon module themes via a series of different learning tasks including discussions as well as using MS excel to do some financial modelling exercises.
+Formative feedback opportunities are built into each tutorial where students will be encouraged to engage with and reflect upon module themes via a series of different learning tasks including individual and group discussions.

 Total Study Hours200